totaldebug/atomic-calendar-revive/docs/configuration/entity.rst

- showMultiDay         boolean   v7.0.0   ``false`` Split multi-day events across all days name                 string    v7.0.0   ``null`` Add a calendar name to be shown with event eventTitle           string    v7.3.0   Where no event title exists, add this string instead, Will only add to this entity, can also be globally set
+ showMultiDay         boolean   v7.0.0   ``false`` Split multi-day events across all days name                 string    v7.0.0   ``null`` Add a calendar name to be shown with event eventTitle           string    v7.3.0   Where no event title exists, add this string instead, Will only add to this entity, can also be globally set color                string             ``null`` Default color for this calendar's event titles
 ==================== ========= ======== =============================================================================================================

 .. note::